How to Start a Craft Business & Sell Crafts 1-2-3

 their own craft businesses.

-She offers an "instruction-type" guide, which also includes success stories and
+She offers an "instruction-type" guide, which also includes

 - Find out how to get your business license and other work-related requirements